 Chapter 4: Jeremiah’s Folly

 Welp, it’s time to kill the Old Bear!
-Apparently this is such a blood-thristy beast that it will hunt you down at the slightest whiff of blood.
+This is such a blood-thirsty beast that it will hunt you down at the slightest whiff of blood.
 And Will has just cut himself on the new knife Jeremiah just gave him.

 1. Stalking (he’s hanging around one of his haunts)

 2. Locking on Target (he slowly walks to you)

 To avoid getting mauled, you should wait until Teddy locks on to you and then give him a headshot.
 This will usually cause him to flee the scene and, once he arrives at a different haunt go back to Stalking.
 You can also try to headshot him while in phase 1 or 3, but i find it more effective in phase 2.